PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Batch-Inference-Pipeline.md

 ### Open Jupyter

-1. In Azure Machine Learning studio, view the **Compute** page for your workspace; and on the **Compute Instances** tab, start your compute instance if it is not already running.
+1. In Azure Machine Learning studio, view the **Compute** page for your workspace and on the **Compute Instances** tab, start your compute instance if it is not already running.
 2. When the compute instance is running, click the **Jupyter** link to open the Jupyter home page in a new browser tab.
 Be sure to open Jupyter and not JupyterLab.

 ### Create a batch inferencing service